 The men will now continue their formation at St. Gregory House in Phoenix for the three-and-a-half-year Configuration Stage of formation.
 Men from this class are on track for a 2030 priestly ordination.

 The historic Nazareth Seminary, which began expansion in October 2023, is a household model of formation and education where seminarians and their formators live, pray, study, cook and care for the home together.
 The local program also allows men to get to know the cultures, parishes and people they may one day serve as priests.
-When completed, Nazareth Seminary will be composed of four formation homes, the final of which will be St. Agnes House, which will be located at St. Agnes Parish and is slated to open in fall 2026.
+Nazareth Seminary consists of four formation homes, the fourth of which will be St. Agnes House, which will be located at St. Agnes Parish and is slated to open in fall 2026.
+Discussions are currently underway for a fifth formation house, which will potentially open in fall 2027.